5 Analysis of Variance (ANOVA) and Moderation

 5.3.3 Main effects in two-way analysis of variance

 A two-way analysis of variance tests the effects of both factors on the dependent variable in one go.
-It tests the null hypothesis that participants exposed to Clooney have the same average willingness to donate in the population as participants exposed to Jolie or those who are not exposed to an endorser.
-At the same time, it tests the null hypothesis that females and males have the same average willingness to donate in the population.
+It tests the null hypothesis that people exposed to an autonomy supportive campaign have the same average vaccine acceptance in the population as people exposed to a controlling campaign and as those who are exposed to a neutral campaign.
+It also tests the null hypothesis that people with low health literacy and people with high health literacy have the same average vaccine acceptance in the population.

 The tested effects are main effects because they represent the effect of one factor.
 They express an overall or average difference between the mean scores of the groups on the dependent variable.
-The main effect of the endorser factor shows the mean differences for endorser groups if we do not distinguish between females and males.
-Likewise, the main effect for sex shows the average difference in willingness to donate between females and males without taking into account the endorser to whom they were exposed.
+The main effect of the campaign style factor shows the mean differences for campaign groups if we do not distinguish between low and high health literacy.
+Likewise, the main effect for health literacy shows the average difference in vaccine acceptance between those with low and those with high health literacy without taking into account the language used in the campaign to which they were exposed.

 We could have used two separate one-way analyses of variance to test the same effects.
-Moreover, we could have tested the difference between females and males with an independent-samples t test.
+Moreover, we could have tested the difference between low and high health literacy with an independent-samples t test.
 The results would have been the same (if the design is balanced.)
 But there is an important advantage to using a two-way analysis of variance, to which we turn in the next section.

 5.4 Moderation: Group-Level Differences that Depend on Context

-In the preceding section, we have analyzed the effects both of endorser and sex on willingness to donate to a fund raiser.
-The two main effects isolate the influence of endorser on willingness from the effect of sex and the other way around.
-This assumes that endorser and sex have an effect on their own, a general effect.
+In the preceding section, we have analyzed the effects both of campaign style and health literacy on vaccine acceptance.
+The two main effects isolate the influence of campaign style on acceptance of vaccination information from the effect of health literacy and the other way around.

 If the effect of a factor is different for different groups on another factor, the first factor’s effect is moderated by the second factor.
 The phenomenon that effects are moderated is called moderation.
 Both factors are independent variables.
-To distinguish between them, we will henceforth refer to them as the predictor and the moderator.
+To distinguish between them, we will henceforth refer to them as the predictor (here: campaign style) and the moderator (here: health literacy).

 With moderation, factors have a combined effect.
-The context (group score on one factor) affects the effect of the other factor on the dependent variable.
+The context (group score on the moderator) affects the effect of the other predictor on the dependent variable.
 The conceptual diagram for moderation expresses the effect of the moderator on the effect of the predictor as an arrow pointing at another arrow.
-Figure 5.11 shows the conceptual diagram for participant’s sex moderating the effect of endorsing celebrity on willingness to donate.
+Figure 5.8 shows the conceptual diagram for participant’s health literacy moderating the effect of campaign style on vaccine acceptance.

 5.4.1 Types of moderation

 Moderation as different effects for different groups is best interpreted using a cross-tabulation of group means, which is visualized as a means plot.
-In a group means table, the Totals row and column contain the means for each factor separately, for example the means for males and females (factor sex) or the means for the endorsers (factor endorser).
+In a group means table, the Totals row and column contain the means for each factor separately, for example the means for low and high (factor health literacy) or the means for the language used in the campaigns (factor campaign style).
 These means represent the main effects.
 In contrast, the means in the cells of the table are the means of the subgroups, which represent moderation.
 Draw them in a means plot for easy interpretation.

-In a means plot, we use the groups of the predictor on the horizontal axis, for example, the three endorsers.
+In a means plot, we use the groups of the predictor on the horizontal axis, for example, the three camapign styles.
 The average score on the dependent variable is used as the vertical axis.
-Finally, we plot the average scores for every predictor-moderator group, for instance, an endorser-sex combination, and we link the means that belong to the same moderator group, for example, the means for females and the means for males (Figure 5.12).
+Finally, we plot the average scores for every predictor-moderator group, for instance, an campaign-literacy combination, and we link the means that belong to the same moderator group, for example, the means for people with high and the means for people with low health literacy (Figure 5.9).

 Moderation happens a lot in communication science for the simple reason that the effects of messages are stronger for people who are more susceptible to the message.
 If you know more people who have adopted a new product or a healthy/risky lifestyle, you are more likely to be persuaded by media campaigns to also adopt that product or lifestyle.
 If you are more impressionable in general, media messages are more effective.